Vincent Smarkusz - 20th Century Figurative Expressionist and Mythic-realism Painter

 - Quick and simple abstract Aura Views generated steady income while he created client commissioned Eden Frolic dreamscapes.

 - V continued producing detailed dreamscapes and simpler abstract portraits by day, while working as "a night watchman" in Boston.

 - From the late 1960s until the autumn of 1974, Vincent escaped the heat of his fifth floor Boston studio each summer into fall, to enjoy long weekends in the cool Berkshire Hills of western Massachusetts.
 There he painted out of a second floor studio over a gallery that he helped renovate from a 130 year old barn.
 It was twenty miles south of where Norman Rockwell (then in his 70s) was still painting out of his own red barn studio.

-- V's new country studio reminded him of the red barn "art club" back in Little Poland he used to frequent as a boy, when he first started dreaming of becoming an artist in the 1930s.
+- V's new country studio reminded him of the red barn "art club" he used to frequent as a boy in New Britain, CT - when he first started dreaming of becoming an artist in the 1930s.

 - The Tamarack Gallery and Artist Studios was owned by his close artist friend Mervine Chianelli - an inspired abstract figurative sculptor and owner of a beautifully renovated barn, located in Great Barrington, Mass.
 The big red barn was surrounded by tall dark evergreen Tamarack trees, which turned golden every fall.

-- Ms. Chianelli exhibited and sold many of his paintings in her gallery, alongside the abstract bronze figurines she created.
+- Mervine exhibited and sold many of V's paintings in her gallery, along with the abstract bronze figurines she created.

-- Smarkusz used the Tamarack Gallery in the summer of 1973 to prepare a selection of paintings for his first one-man show in NYC.
+- Smarkusz used her Gallery in the summer of '73 to prepare a selection of paintings for his first one-man show in NYC.